-For 2003-04 income year, the head company of the AAA group utilised \$300 of the transferred tax losses using the concessional method.
-No losses were utilised applying the available fraction method in the 2003-04 income year.
+Up to the 2004-05 income year, the head company of the AAA group utilised \$600 of the transferred tax losses using the concessional method and \$800 of the transferred tax losses applying the available fraction method.

-For the 2004-05 income year, the head company of the AAA group is able to utilise \$500 of the transferred tax losses - \$300 using the concessional method and \$200 using the available fraction method.
+For the 2005-06 income year, the head company of the AAA group makes a group loss of \$500 and is not able to use any of the transferred tax losses.